 You won’t have to exhaust yourself cleaning corroded metal, but note that preparing the surfaces you want to treat will always give a better finish.

 You should also be aware that this is a colored paint.
 If you want to spruce up your truck bed or undercarriage, this product will likely do the trick, and the finished result will be smooth and sleek.
+A little goes a long way, too, so you won’t need to go overboard and waste liquid.
+It can also be used in a spray gun, thinned down by 5% if needed, using POR-15 solvent.

 Once applied, it will dry into a hard-wearing gloss, and this will prevent the corrosion from expanding any further.
 It will be sealed permanently into place.